 Every club/society will host their Annual General Meetings (AGM) slightly differently to suit their own needs.
 Over the final few months of the academic year societies should start to consider the process for electing their new Office Bearers and beginning compiling any handovers for their new incoming Office Bearers.
 The easiest time to do this would be at the end of semester two in March as this gives time for society Office Bearers to tie up loose ends.

 Throughout the year your Office Bearers should compile a handover for the future office bearer elected to their position.
 This should contain useful contacts and include administration of the club/society bank account – if the signatories for this are not changed over then your new Office Bearers could become locked out of the bank account!

 An AGM is the opportunity to:

-- Present the President’s report to the members
+- Present the President’s & Vice President's report to the members.

-Please remember that only Glasgow University student members are permitted a vote at any general meeting or AGM, and that Associate members (non GU student members) do not have voting rights.
+Please remember that only Glasgow University student members are permitted a vote at any general meeting or AGM, and that Associate members do not have voting rights.

 General accounts need to be made available to all members at the AGM and it’s important for the club’s finances be transparent to its membership.

-It is part of the President’s role to chair the AGM and ensure that, as they are handing over the reins of the society to a new executive, all club/society business is dealt with.
+It is part of the President’s role to chair the AGM and the comittee's to ensure that, as they are handing over the reins of the society to a new executive, all club/society business is dealt with.
 This includes:

-- ensuring (in conjunction with the club/society treasurer) the full handover of any finances and bank accounts to the new Office Bearers
+- ensuring the full handover of any finances and bank accounts to the new Office Bearers.

 The President can work with the Secretary to organise upcoming AGMs.
 We have provided some helpful information on how the Secretary can help with this task.